simpsonness/first-repo/readme.txt

+This is apple.
+This is Lucy.
+This is orange.
-This is my first line to push
+This is a bike.
-This is my second line
+This is a book.
+I like reading books.